-The nine policy proposals presented in the Blueprint are a suite a separate initiatives that will address one or more of the barriers and gaps that currently inhibit the potential for self-care.
+The nine policy proposals presented in the Blueprint are a suite of separate initiatives that will address one or more of the barriers and gaps that currently inhibit the potential for self-care.

 National health literacy strategy